 But let’s finish this review by summing up the pros and cons so you can get a better overview before deciding to join or not.

 - Can take patience to find the surveys you qualify for

 - Website a bit confusing to navigate on at first

-If you’d like to earn some extra money by answering surveys and doing other small online micro-tasks, I would say that ThinkOpinion can be a good option.
+If you’d like to earn some extra money by answering surveys and doing other small online micro-tasks, I would say that ThinkOpinion can be a decent option with some patience.